 Reformed Baptist Network has four individuals who serve in staff positions.

 Coordinator Gordon Taylor is an ordained minister who exercises a spiritual ministry among the churches and missionaries.
 He is also responsible for the overall administration of the various activities of the Network.

-Assistant Coordinator, Riley Albu, is responsible for assisting the Coordinator in the administrative duties, and is also the bookkeeper for the Network.
+Administrative Assistant, Riley Albu, is responsible for assisting the Coordinator in the administrative duties, and is also the bookkeeper for the Network.

 Assistant Jackie Nolan disperses RBNet funds for salaries, serviced missionaries, and other approved expenditures.